Best Ring Light of 2020

 Durability is a hard metric to measure because there's no way to figure out how long a product might last without literally using it for years.
-That said, we spent time setting up and breaking down each light to assess any weak spots it might have and supplemented our own assessments by reading reviews to see if there were any common problems.
-We also weren't overly gentle with any of the lights, making sure to put them through all the paces a busy photographer or videographer might.
+That said, we spent time setting up and breaking down each light to identify any weak spots they might have and supplemented our own assessments by reading reviews to see if there were any common problems.
+We also weren't overly gentle with any of the lights, making sure to put them through all the paces that a busy photographer or videographer might.

 We found issues with the Mountdog immediately (documented in its feature above), and we also don't expect the Erligpowht 10" or the AIXPI 10 Tripod to last as long as other options in this review.

-On the other hand, the UBeesize 10" Table Top is extremely well designed.
+On the other hand, the UBeesize 10" Tabletop is extremely well designed.
 We're certain this light will last for a good long time.
 The UBeesize 10" Tripod is equally as impressive, but the top dog Neewer takes the highest score for this section, yet again.